Anas-Nasir/Inventory-MS/README.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
+#From line 163-196 Added unit tests to check the inventory and price fields for extreme values

 J.  Remove the class files for any unused validators in order to clean your code.
 #Removed DeletePartsValidator.java as it had no use